 Webinar training FAQ

-I forgot my password to register for my class online.
-Click here for instructions on changing your password.
+I forgot my password to register for my class through the DGI website.
+You can use the guest check out or Click here for instructions on changing your password.

 Who must sign my DGI certificate?
 Since your employer is responsible for proper training, they (your manager, supervisor) need to sign your DGI certificate verifying the training received covers your job function(s).